protonemedia/laravel-form-components/README.md

 ### Error messages

 By the default, the errors messages are positioned under the element.
 To show these messages, we created a `FormErrors` component.
 You can manually use this component as well.
+The element takes an optional `bag` attribute to specify the `ErrorBag`, which defaults to `default`.

 ```blade
 <x-form>